 Like all medicines, ASPIRIN® may occasionally produce unwanted side effects.
-You should call your doctor if you experience: nausea, vomiting, stomach irritation, ringing or buzzing in the ears or pain, if you notice that you are ‘bruising’ more easily than you were before starting a daily dose of ASPIRIN®.
+You should call your doctor if you experience: nausea, vomiting, stomach irritation, ringing or buzzing in the ears or pain, or if you notice that you are bruising more easily than you were before starting a daily dose of ASPIRIN®.
 Regular daily use of alcohol while on ASPIRIN® daily therapy may increase your risk of developing gastrointestinal bleeding.

 Stop use and call your doctor if you experience an allergic reaction (skin rash, hives, itching or breathing difficulties); stomach bleeding; loss of hearing or bleeding.

 To be sure this product is suitable for you, always read and follow the label.

 Enteric/delayed release coating is a delayed-release coating that provides added stomach protection.
 It is designed to allow the ASPIRIN® tablet or caplet to pass through the stomach to the small intestine (duodenum) before dissolving.